Liberation User Manual

 To activate the group button :

 You can easily assign clips to the group by pressing them while the group button is active.
-(The other way to assign a group is with the clip's right click menu).
+(Another way to assign a group is with the clip's right click menu).

 Change zone settings for all clips within a group